papum20/unibo__projects__ScalableAndCloudProgramming/doc/notes.md

 *	To handle very large results, consider using `rdd.map(x => (x, 1L)).reduceByKey(_ + _)`, which returns an RDD[T, Long] instead of a map.

 `aggregate()` too not scalable, as doesn't return an RDD

+use HDFS functions, instead of std java IO, just for consistency and for resilience and distribution with future improvements
+(even though it's not needed, at the moment, for such simple tasks)

+use spark's save (and not collect first), to make scalable